 During the warmer months, the chance of you or a family member running into some kind of stinging pest is pretty high.
 Although stinging pests like wasps, bees, and hornets can sometimes build nests inside a home, more than likely you’ll find yourself reeling from a sting while outside.
 Flying stinging pests are as common at picnics and outdoor events as flies and mosquitoes, but they carry a hidden threat for those who are allergic to insect stings.

-Western Exterminator pest specialists are trained to know the difference between bees and wasps and offer the right stinging pest solution for you.
+Western Exterminator Technicians are trained to know the difference between bees and wasps and offer the right stinging pest solution for you.
 Contact your local Western Exterminator office today if you fear you have a problem with bees and wasps.

 What you should know about wasps